 This story is my attempt to write using the epistolary form.
-In an epistolary novel the story progresses through letter exchanges between characters.
+In an epistolary form the story progresses through letter exchanges between characters.
 I am taking liberty with the literary style as well as with the rules of grammar.
-Pardon me if my story makes no sense at all.
-Or if I fail to stick to the topic of the month.
+Pardon me if I fail to use the literary form in an appropriate manner.

 I am trying to use the topic in a grammatical sense.
 The story will naturally have a lot of discussion on the usage of shall and will.

 It’s been a long time since I whispered your name softly in your ear while you sat on your armchair with a book in front of you.
 You and your creased eyebrows hated such distraction.
 I want to irritate you again by calling you Grammatically Correct Arup.
 It is almost a month since we separated.
 Still your memories keep lingering in my mind.

 It feels odd to pen down a letter knowing that I shall never post it.
 Our houses are only a few lanes apart.
 I shall probably hand over this letter to your younger sister, Riya.
 She will silently tiptoe into your room and keep it on your study table.
 My letter will perhaps get lost in the pile of scattered books.
 Or you may pick it up, look at it from the corner of your eyes, and toss it back on the table.
 You said you didn’t want to meet me again.
 So, I assume my writing will not melt your heart.
 Your heart is not made of wax.
 It will not soften so soon.

 There are loads of shall and will in my last paragraph.
 My head is whirling at their sight.
 I don’t think I can rewrite it without your help.
 Forgive me if I have again got confused over the usage of shall and will.